+Regulatory compliance training gaps are often cited during audits in regulated sectors.
 Training inadequacy is one of the most frequently cited GMP breaches (manufacturing gaps) identified by pharmaceutical industry regulators, according to FDA Warning letter trends and TGA citations.
+And rightfully so.

-When product quality, safety and efficacy means the difference in the health of a patient or group of patients (as we are all too well-aware during our current pandemic-outbreak periods) — it’s more important than ever to:
+When product quality, safety and efficacy equate to the difference in the health of a patient (as we were well aware of during the recent pandemic) — it’s more important than ever to:

 - fully understand your GMP responsibilities during manufacturing or release for supply

 - maintain traceability via good recordkeeping practices

 - understand your legal obligations for GMP compliance

 - adhere to drug safety testing/pharmacovigilance reporting rules

 That noted, not all training courses are alike.